Mary Campbell (Highland Mary): Move of grave to Greenock Cemetery

 With the intention of enlarging their Greenock shipyard to take over the site, Harland and Wolff requested that the Old West Kirk and its cemetery be demolished.
 The whole church was taken apart and re-erected at a site further west, on the corner of Greenock's Esplanade.
 The remains of the churchyard burials were re-interred in a mass grave in Greenock Cemetery, with an exception being made for Mary's grave.
 On 5 November 1920, 134 years after Mary's death, her grave was opened and the three lairs removed, with the skulls and bones of three adults.
 Adjacent to one lair, the remains of the bottom board of an infant's coffin was found.
 This naturally resulted in speculation, based on Burns's well known extra-marital intimacy, on the real cause of Mary's death, but evidence was subsequently given that the child had died in 1827, and had also been buried in the Macpherson's plot.
 In a solemn ceremony on 13 November 1920 Mary's remains were re-interred in Greenock Cemetery under the 1842 monument designed by John Mossman, moved from the old West Kirkyard, which depicts the romantic couple, in memory of Robert Burns' lost love.

 Statues of Mary Campbell

 In Dunoon, a statue of Highland Mary, sculptured by David Watson Stevenson, was erected in 1896.
-The statue is prominently sited on Castle Hill, near the remains of a 12th-century castle, and looks out over Dunoon pier and the Firth of Clyde.
+The statue is prominently sited on Castle Hill, near the local museum and on the remains of a 12th-century castle.
+The statue looks out over the Firth of Clyde - the somewhat forlorn figure apparently gazing in the direction of the Ayrshire Coast - the birthplace of her beloved Robert Burns.
+The statue is a scheduled monument (LB26437).

 A Campaign for Nuclear Disarmament protest song about the arrival in the Holy Loch of the U.S. Navy USS Proteus (AS-19) nuclear submarine tender for the Polaris ballistic missile fleet was titled "Ding Dong Dollar", and said that when they arrived, "Bonnie Mary o Argyll; Wis wearin spangled drawers ablow her goun."